3052/widevine/readme.md

 adb shell /data/frida-server
 ~~~

-Then start Android Chrome and visit [Shaka Player][4].
-Click the green play
+then start Android Chrome and visit [Shaka Player][4]. click the green play
-button.
-If you receive this prompt:
+button. if you receive this prompt:

 > bitmovin.com wants to play protected content.
 Your device’s identity will be
 > verified by Google.

-Click ALLOW.
-Then start dumper:
+click ALLOW. then start dumper:

 ~~~
 $env:PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION = 'python'
 python dump_keys.py
 ~~~

-Once you see "Hooks completed", go back to Chrome and click the green play
+once you see "Hooks completed", go back to Chrome and click the green play
-button again.
-Result:
+button again. result:

 ~~~
 2022-05-21 02:10:52 PM - Helpers.Scanner - 49 - INFO - Key pairs saved at